ilevd/pdf-binocular/readme.md

 eyes are in position like when they are looking at something at the distance.

 Usually the distance between the pupils is around 6-7 centimeters.
-Thus make sure that the half width of generated PDF page has the same size.
+Thus make sure that the half width of generated PDF page has the same size on the screen.
 Usually E-reader or smartphone in horizontal orientation can be adjusted to make this proportion.
 There are also some parameters in the script that can help.